AryanVerma2204/AryanVerma2204/README.md

 -->
 - 🔭 I’m currently a sophomore, soon to be junior at Indian Institute of Technology, Guwahati.
 - 🌱 I’m currently learning node.js and revising data science concepts.
-- I'm a proponent of Strong AI, Searle's Chinese Room is quite interesting though.
+- I'm a proponent of Strong AI, though Searle's chinese room is a quite interesting take on what constitutes as cognition.
 - 👯 I would love to collaborate with like minded people in AI, Quantum Computing and Data Science.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aryan-verma-99b3a1195/)